pinballpower/code_dmdreader/README.md

 # DMDReader

-DMDReader is a software that reads the pinball DMD data provided in different formats including inputs from a real DMD (using https://github.com/pinballpower/code_dmd)
+DMDReader is a software that reads the pinball DMD data provided in different formats including inputs from a real DMD (using https://github.com/pinballpower/code_dmd).
+To use in in a real pinball a Raspberry Pi and a small add-on board is required.
+However, the software is not limited to the Raspberry Pi.
+It also runs on Windows.
+This is especially helpful if you want to test a colorisation from a dump file.

 ## License
 The license has been changed from MIT to GPL v3 on 2.5.2022.
 In general, I'm not a big fan of the GPL and rather prefer the more open MIT license.